petras607/GT1APManual/User Guide.md

 Set the total amount of trophies to be added to the item pool.
 Applies only if Trophy Hunt is enabled.
 ## Trophy Required
 Set the required amount of trophies to be collected to reach goal.
 Applies only if Trophy Hunt is enabled.
-## Limit Started Cars
+## Limit Starter Cars
 Set whether you want to limit manufacturer permits you want to receive as your starting item to those with cars costing under 10,000 credits.
+## Include Upgrades
+Adds upgrades to the item pool.
+Disable this option to drastically reduce early and mid game difficulty.
+## Progressive Tires
+Makes Tires upgrades progressive instead of being individual item for every type.
 ## Simulation Head Start
 Adds a small bundle of upgrades to starting items to make early game a bit easier.
-## Progressive Tires
-Makes Tires progressive instead of being individual item for every type.
 ## License Tests
 Adds license tests to the location pool.
-Slightly slows down the seed.
 ## Endurance Events
 Adds endurances to the location pool.
 Extremely slow.
 ## Qualifiers
 Adds qualifiers to the location pool.
 Extremely slow.
 ## Time Trials
 Adds time trials to the location pool.
-Makes initial location pool much bigger.
+Makes sphere 0 much bigger.
 ## Arcade Mode
 Adds Arcade Mode to the location pool.
-Slightly slows down the seed.
 ## Arcade Head Start
 Adds one track and manufacturer permit to make at least one Arcade Mode location accessible from the start.
 ## Death Link